Speak to a local memory care advisor 24/7: (888) 595-9951

 Waukee Memory Care

-Waukee Memory Care excels at providing dementia and Alzheimer’s care in Dallas county, Iowa.
-It can accommodate no more than 32 elderly residents.
-Waukee Memory Care provides luxury amenities that include enhanced medical monitoring, certified dementia care staff and activities and programs that lower anxiety to any seniors with dementia who reside in Waukee, IA and nearby areas.
-Waukee Memory Care is situated at 1505 Se Laurel Street, 50263 zip code and may allow Medicaid and Medicare to cover some fees associated with its care.
+Waukee Memory Care specializes in providing memory care in Dallas county, Iowa.
+It can accommodate a maximum of 32 elderly residents.
+Waukee Memory Care provides luxurious amenities that include individualized meals, a pet friendly environment and activities and programs that lower anxiety to any seniors who reside in Waukee, IA and nearby areas.
+Waukee Memory Care is located at 1505 Se Laurel Street, 50263 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

 Village At Legacy Pointe

-Village At Legacy Pointe provides memory care in Waukee, Iowa.
-It can accommodate no more than 80 Waukee residents at a time.
-It includes amenities like scheduled escort services, emergency pullcords in bedrooms and bathrooms and brain health activities and is situated at 1654 Se Holiday Crest Circle, in 50263 zip code area in Dallas county.
-Village At Legacy Pointe is licensed in Iowa to provide memory care, with license # S0257.
+Village At Legacy Pointe specializes in memory care in Waukee, Iowa.
+It can provide accommodations to no more than 80 Dallas county residents at a time.
+It offers amenities such as scheduled transportation, a home-like design to encourage socialization and memory games and other activities and is situated at 1654 Se Holiday Crest Circle, in 50263 zip code area inside Dallas county.
+Village At Legacy Pointe is duly licensed in Iowa to provide assisted living and memory care, with license # S0257.

 Rowley Memorial Masonic Home